 - Marketo Account ID (required): This is your Marketo Service/Munchkin ID.

 - Marketo Client ID (required): This is service specific client id.

 - Marketo Client Secret (required): This is service specific client secret.

-You can give a name to your newly created connection and save it for later use
+You can give a name to your newly created connection and click Done.

 Output results at top of your query editor and select your Marketo connection.